Visit the CVM COVID-19 Updates page for the latest updates.

 From CVM Communications

-Resources – CVM Communications provides faculty, staff, and students of the college with templates and guides for CVM logos, letterhead, posters, presentations, and more.
+Resources – CVM Communications provides faculty, staff, and students of the college with templates and guides for CVM logos, letterhead, posters, presentations, ZOOM backgrounds, and more.

 Mental Health and Coping During COVID-19 – The COVID-19 outbreak is stressful for many people and communities.
 This page suggests ways to care for your mental health during and after these experiences and provides resources for more help.